 “It’s not enough to say we aim to provide high-quality educational resources without also addressing the student success piece of the equation,” said Sam Bradley, managing director of RealmSpark.

-These companies are deemed successful when they fulfill the mission of addressing higher education obstacles and provide a financial return to ASU Enterprise Partners in the form a successful investment exit.
+These companies are deemed successful when they fulfill the mission of addressing higher education obstacles and provide a financial return to ASU Enterprise Partners in the form of a successful investment exit.

-When these companies succeed it also benefits ASU in the form of new enrollment and student retention.
+When these companies succeed, it also benefits ASU in the form of new enrollment and student retention.

 ASURE was added to a contract that could total as much as $85 million to provide expertise in applied research and advanced technology development to meet the U.S. Special Operations Command’s scientific and engineering needs.

 ASURE is working with the Institute of Applied Engineering at the University of South Florida on this project, which is scheduled to conclude in February 2025.

 “We are excited to be granted access to this amazing program and the mission it supports,” said Ron “RT” Thompson, managing director of ASURE.
 “Getting the opportunity to bring some of ASU’s best researchers to the table to help solve some of Special Operations Command’s toughest problems is very compelling and humbling, especially since these types of programs can have a significant impact to national security.
 Our entire team is proud to contribute to this effort.”

 ASURE is a nonprofit entity that partners with ASU to extend the university’s reach and ability to conduct restricted-access research and development.